 Primary care visits are visits to the enrollee’s doctor, or other healthcare provider, who serves as the principal point of consultation for healthcare services.
 Preventative care is the services provided to prevent illness or disease from occurring, but does not include care related to existing health problems or new issues.
 Most insurers will cover one preventive visit per year with no charge.2

-Catastrophic plans should typically cost less than the entry-level Bronze Plan within the Affordable Care Act.
-However, catastrophic plans do not qualify for premium tax credits and cost-sharing reductions.1 Before enrolling in a catastrophic plan, an individual should confirm that he or she would not pay less for another qualified health plan that is eligible for premium tax credits and cost-sharing reductions.
+Catastrophic plans should typically cost less than the entry-level Bronze plans within the Affordable Care Act.
+However, catastrophic plans do not qualify for premium tax credits or cost-sharing reductions.2 Before enrolling in a catastrophic plan, an individual should confirm that he or she would not pay less for another qualified health plan that is eligible for premium tax credits and cost-sharing reductions.